toyosee/phishing-tool/README.md

 Email Phishing Detection Dashboard
 Use Case

-The Email Phishing Detection Dashboard is a web application designed to analyze emails and identify potential phishing attempts.
+The Email Phishing Detection Dashboard is a web application that analyzes emails and identifies potential phishing attempts.
 It integrates with email systems to fetch emails, preprocess their content, and classify them as either phishing or non-phishing using machine learning algorithms.
 The dashboard provides insights into the total number of emails, flagged emails, and their status.

 The application uses a supervised learning algorithm, specifically a Random Forest Classifier, to train a model on the labeled email data.
 During training, the model learns patterns and relationships in the input data that correlate with the provided output labels.